-World Vision Fellows work together under the supervision of their faculty mentor and the office of the Global Programs Administrator of the J Christy Wilson, Jr. Center for World Missions, and in collaboration with the Office of the Dean of Students, the Justice Student Association, the Wilson Center for World Missions and other student organizations to promote awareness and generate interest and engagement in the combating global hunger, poverty and injustice.
+World Vision Fellows work together under the supervision of the Assistant Director of Student Life/International Student Advisor and in collaboration with the Office of the Dean of Students, the Justice Student Association, the Wilson Center for World Missions and other student organizations to promote awareness and generate interest and engagement in the combating global hunger, poverty and injustice.
 Normal responsibilities would include the organization of and participation in a that group that meets regularly (e.g., biweekly) for discussion, planning and/or advocacy and the planning of several events and initiatives each year to bring greater attention to and involvement in these issues to the Hamilton campus of Gordon-Conwell with a view to maximizing the impact on people and churches that will be pastored by Gordon-Conwell alumni in the future.
 Participation in the planning of Justice Week at GCTS.
 Regular meetings with the faculty mentor and a monthly report of activities are also expected as well as occasional communication with our World Vision liaison, as requested.
 The particular events and initiatives will be agreed upon by the fellows and their faculty mentor each year.
 (See the Student Job Description below.)

 World Vision Fellows are paid $800 per semester.
 The stipend is considered income for service rendered, and as such is subject to state and federal income tax deductions.
 The payroll department of the seminary handles the stipends.
 Checks are issued to the recipients at the mid-point in each semester.